jcconnects/UFSC-INE5424/doc/README.md

 1. Create a Vehicle configuration
 2. Initialize the communication stack using the Initializer
-3. Use the Communicator to send and receive messages
+3. Add specialized components to the vehicle
+4. Start the vehicle and its components
-4. Process messages in the application logic
+5. Process messages in component logic

 ## Key Design Patterns